The fretboard is the part of the guitar where all the action happens.

 Now onto the next of the thickest strings, the A. These seven notes are a slightly different pattern.
 Your first is pushed to the second (B).
 So you naturals fall on 2-3-5-7, then 8-10-12.

 Now you have these two patterns, here’s where the real magic happens.
 You now know all you need to find any note on the neck.
 To do this, just learn the following three octave patterns.

-3. Get to Grips with Octave Shapes
+Step 3.
+Learn Octave Shapes